ToolJet/ToolJet/docs/docs/getting-started.md

 For every column, you can choose from four data types - **varchar** for text, **integer** for numbers,  **float** for decimal or fractional numbers and **boolean** for true or false values.
 The **Default** field allows you to enter a default value that will be used if no value is received from the frontend.

 Add three rows of dummy data by clicking on the **Add New Row** button and entering the required values.
-We are entering email IDs for the employee column since each employee will have a unique email ID.
-Later, we'll use the 'employee' field to show only the data created by the user who is currently logged in.
+We are entering email IDs for the employee column.
+Later, we'll use this **employee column** to display data specific to the logged-in user.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/quickstart-guide/dummy-data.png" alt="Add Dummy Data" />
 </div>

-### Create UI for Home page using ToolJet App-Builder
+### Create UI For Home Page Using ToolJet App-Builder

 We'll now go ahead and build the Home page of our application using the **ToolJet** **[App-Builder](/docs/app-builder/overview)**.